 Muskingum's scenic campus occupies 245 acres of rolling land in the Village of New Concord.
 A small lake near the center of the campus is crossed by a foot bridge connecting the academic area on one hill to three of the residence halls on another.
 Nearby is the 3500-seat football stadium.
-Artificial field turf was added to Sherman Field in McConagha Stadium in 2005.
+Artificial field turf was added to Sherman Field in McConagha Stadium in 2005 and replaced in 2016.
 The eight-lane all-weather track was completely renovated in 2012, along with new jump lanes for long jump and pole vault.
 In 1986 Muskingum's recreation center was opened.
 In 2004 the state-of-the-art Philip and Betsey Caldwell Hall, a communication arts complex, was dedicated.
+In 2015 the Roberta A. Smith library was established

 The Walter K. Chess Center features an elevated pedestrian walkway which unites the two residential complexes.
 A new art gallery honors a former art professor, Louis Palmer.
-One of the newest facilities, Fran and Otto Walter Hall, revitalizes the East Campus and houses the Departments of Music, World Languages, and the PLUS Center.
+One of the newest facilities, Fran and Otto Walter Hall on the East Campus, houses the departments of music, world languages, and the PLUS Center.
 Also on the campus are a softball field, a baseball diamond, a number of athletic fields for intramural sports and varsity practice and six tennis courts.
 The McAllister Biology Station, a 57-acre tract of land located in nearby Otsego, is used as a biology preserve and study area.